galaxyproject/training-material/RAD-Seq/tutorials/genetic_map_rad.md

 >    >    ![](../images/RAD2_Genetic_Map/Genetic_map_F2.png)    ![](../images/RAD2_Genetic_Map/Genetic_map_CrossPollination.png)
 >    >
 >    >
 >    > 2.
-Genotyping informations export format for input in ganatic mapper tools (ie JoinMap, R/qtl, ...).
+Genotyping informations export format for input in genetic mapper tools (ie JoinMap, R/qtl, ...).
 To be notice that R/qtl format for an F2 cross type can be an input for MapMaker or Carthagene.
 >    >
 >    > 3.
 Tresholds concernaing a minimal number of progeny and/or minimum stacks depth to consider a locus
 >    >